K. N. Ninan (scientist): Career

 Ninan joined the Indian Space Research Organization (ISRO) in 1968 at its Space Science & Technology Centre (presently VSSC) at Thiruvananthapuram as a trainee under Dr. Vasant Gowariker, Head, Propellant Engineering Division, working to develop indigenous composite solid propellants using the meager facilities available in those days.
-He superannuated in 2008 as an ‘Outstanding Scientist’ and Deputy Director, VSSC after serving the Space Centre in different capacities as: Propellant Engineer, Head, Analytical & Spectroscopy Division and Group Director, Propellant & Special Chemicals Group.
+He superannuated in 2008 as an ‘Outstanding Scientist’ and Deputy Director, VSSC after serving the Space Centre in different capacities as: Propellant Engineer, founding Head, Analytical & Spectroscopy Division and Group Director, Propellant & Special Chemicals Group.
 After his superannuation, he served as an emeritus professor at IIST for 5 years.

 During his career at ISRO, he has contributed in the areas of analytical sciences and chemical systems for space applications.
 He has established a modern chemical facility at VSSC and led an R&D team of scientists and engineers engaged in the development of propellants, polymers and chemicals required for the launch vehicles and satellites of the country.
 The studies of his team of analytical scientists on functionality distribution of hydroxyl terminated polybutadiene fuel binder for composite solid propellants and the development of analysis method for the liquid propellant UDMH (1,1-dimethylhydrazine) have been cited in a Wikipedia profile.
+The studies on binder functionality also contributed to the development of solid propellant grains with adequate structural margins for ISRO’s large solid motors.
 An outcome of the research on thermal analysis was new equations for kinetic analysis of non-isothermal reactions, cited as "Madhusudhanan-Krishnan-Ninan (MKN) Method".
 Towards the development of green propellants for ISRO's future rocket and spacecraft propulsion systems, his team developed and patented the processes for making the high energy fuel binder, glycidylazide polymer (GAP) (Indian Patent 207299) and the chlorine free oxidiser, ammonium dinitramide (ADN), the latter in collaboration with Council of Scientific and Industrial Research (US patent 6787119).
-The research of his team on polymers included matrix resins for polymer matrix composites such as cyanate esters and polyether nitrile copolymers.
+The research of his team on polymers included those for launch vehicle cryogenic upper stages and aerospace thermal protection systems, as well as matrix resins for polymer matrix composites such as cyanate esters and polyether nitrile copolymers.

 At IIST, he mentored a team of students who made India's first student-designed sounding rocket, named "Vyom" and guided a research project on sorbents with superior CO_{2} capture performance.